 LAS Immersion 1

-This course develops the concepts of noise modeling and random processes within the context of imaging systems.
-After a brief review of probability theory, the concept of image noise is introduced.
-Random processes are considered in both the spatial and spatial frequency domains, with emphasis on the autocorrelation function and power density spectrum.
+The purpose of this course is to develop an understanding and ability to model signal and noise within the context of imaging systems.
+A review of the modulation transfer function is followed by a brief review of probability theory.
+The concept of image noise is then introduced.
+Next, random processes are considered in both the spatial and frequency domains, with emphasis on the autocorrelation function and power density spectrum.
 Finally, the principles of random processes are applied to signal and noise transfer in multistage imaging systems.
 At the completion of the course the student will be able to model signal and noise transfer within a multistage imaging system.

 This course provides an overview of the underlying physical concepts, designs, and characteristics of detectors used to sense electromagnetic radiation having wavelengths ranging from as short as X-rays to as long as millimeter radiation.
 The basic physical concepts common to many standard detector arrays will be reviewed.
 Some specific examples of detectors to be discussed include photomultipliers, micro channel plates, hybridized infrared arrays, positive-intrinsic-negative (PIN) detectors, and superconductor-insulator-superconductor (SIS) mixers.
 The use of detectors in fields such as astronomy, high energy physics, medical imaging and digital imaging will be discussed.